 If any of the above is no, consider starting with the AG complaint path in Chapter 2.

-Your claim amount = the deposit wrongfully withheld + any statutory penalty your state allows + filing fees.
-If your state allows 2x damages and the landlord kept $2,000, your claim is $4,000 + fees.
+Your claim is the deposit wrongfully withheld, plus any statutory penalty your state allows, plus filing fees.
+If your state allows 2x damages and the landlord kept $2,000, your claim is $4,000 plus fees.

-Most counties have the form online.
+Most counties have it online.
 Search "[your county] small claims complaint form" and you'll usually find a fillable PDF.
 Some states call it a "Plaintiff's Claim" or "Small Claims Statement of Claim."

 The form will ask for: